 Toll rates were updated at the bridges in Sault Ste.
-Marie and Cornwall effective April 1, 2019, Point Edward effective April 1, 2021 and Thousand Islands effective April 1, 2021.
+Marie and Cornwall effective April 1, 2019.
+Toll rates at the Point Edward and Thousand Islands crossings were updated effective April 1, 2021.

 Leases and permits: Usually, the most significant leases are from the Duty Free stores in Point Edward, Thousand Islands, and Sault Ste.
 Marie in which a significant portion of FBCL's lease revenues are based on a percentage of sales of goods at these Duty Free stores.
 With the border travel restrictions, the Duty Free stores generated minimal revenues.